quarree100/qScope_doc/source/setup.rst

     :alt: Here you should see a schematic overview on the different software components the Q-Scope setup requires: cspy, frontend, infoscreen, abm

 Each physical component of the setup has a piece of software it is linked with.
 The image stream (camera) of the grid of tiles are scanned and decoded by :ref:`cspy<cspy>`.
-The software sends the grid information to the :ref:`frontend<frontend>` (projector), which will cast an adjusted interface onto the table accordingly and send information about the machine state to the :ref:`infoscreen<infoscreen>` (TV) to display metadata.
+The software sends the grid information to the :ref:`frontend<frontend_usage>` (projector), which will cast an adjusted interface onto the table accordingly and send information about the machine state to the :ref:`infoscreen<infoscreen>` (TV) to display metadata.
 A GAMA Agent-Based-Model (:ref:`ABM<ABM>`) can be executed via interaction on the table.
 The data it outputs is stored locally and loaded by the infoscreen to display comprehensive graphs.

 .. _architecture: